sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/acsai/info/third-year/Internship/writing-the-report.md

 {{% hint info %}}
 <i class="fa-solid fa-circle-info" style="color: #74C0FC;"></i> **Telegram Group**

-A dedicated [Telegram chat](https://t.me/+2SvebeG5BS0yYzc8), managed by students of the degree program, is available for topics related to the thesis and internship.
+There is also a [Telegram chat](https://t.me/+2SvebeG5BS0yYzc8), managed by students of the degree course, dedicated to topics related to the thesis and internship.
 {{% /hint %}}

 {{% hint tip %}}
 <i class="fa-solid fa-lightbulb" style="color: #238636;"></i> **Internship Report Examples**

-In the [dedicated page](../esempi-di-relazione), you can find examples of internship reports shared by other students.
+In the [dedicated page](../report-examples), you can find examples of internship reports shared by other students.
 {{% /hint %}}

 ## Why Use LaTeX?

 For writing your internship report, we strongly recommend using LaTeX.
 LaTeX is a writing system particularly suitable for scientific documents, academic papers, and technical documents.
-It is widely used in academic settings for its ability to produce professional-looking documents, handle complex mathematical formulas, and automate the management of references and bibliography through [BibTeX](#gestione-della-bibliografia).
+It is widely used in academic settings for its ability to produce professional-looking documents, handle complex mathematical formulas, and automate the management of references and bibliography through [BibTeX](#bibliography-management).

 LaTeX allows you to create your report more efficiently, letting you focus on the content while the system handles the formatting.
 It also provides a well-structured and easily modifiable document that will look professional and high quality.

-### Overleaf and Recommended Template
+### Overleaf and recommended template

 To get started with LaTeX, we suggest using [Overleaf](https://www.overleaf.com), an online LaTeX editor that requires no installation on your computer.
 For your report, you can begin with this [template for the Sapienza bachelor’s thesis](https://www.overleaf.com/latex/templates/a-sample-bachelors-thesis-for-sapienza-universita-di-roma/hknzgzrzbwwh).
 Although designed for a thesis, it can easily be used for an internship report.